coralogix/telemetry-shippers/otel-agent/examples/otel-demo-docker-compose/README.md

 # OpenTelemetry Demo

-This Online Boutique with exmaple how to confiugre the open-telemetry collector to send data to Coralogix.
+The Demo stack here shows how the open-telemetry collector sends data to Coralogix.
+The stack here serves a robust online store with an automatic traffic generator.
+The basics will send tracing data to be read by Coralogix.

 The setup is based on [otel-demo](https://github.com/open-telemetry/opentelemetry-demo/tree/v0.3.1-alpha), which contains services exposing tracing telemetry data from all running platforms:
 * Java
 * Rust